Regensburg: Nightlife

 With over 500 bars, restaurants, clubs, and other venues in the inner city alone, Regensburg provides a rich and diverse nightlife due to its young population.

 Demographics

 Population

-In May 2017, Regensburg had 164,896 inhabitants, making it the fourth largest city in Bavaria.
-Over the last hundred years, the city has experienced a strong increase in population, surpassing 100,000 inhabitants in 1945 due to Germans who were expelled from various Eastern and Central European countries, at the end of the war.
-Today, Regensburg is one of the fastest-growing cities in Germany.
+In 2023, Regensburg had 178,577 inhabitants, making it the fourth largest city in Bavaria.
+Over the last hundred years, the city's population has grown rapidly, exceeding 100,000 in 1945 due to the influx of Germans who were expelled from various Eastern and Central European countries at the end of the war.
+Today Regensburg is one of the fastest growing cities in Germany.

 International communities

-Nearly 12% of the total population are foreign residents.
-Most of them come from Middle east and Southeastern Europe:
+Just over 22% of the total population are foreigners.
+As of 2022, most come from Ukraine, the Middle East and Southeastern Europe:

 Religion

-A majority of Regensburg's population is Catholic.
-In 2017, about 51.4% of the city's inhabitants identified with the Catholic Church, 13.1% were registered Protestants and about 35.5% identified with other religions or did not have any registered religious affiliation.
+A relative majority of Regensburg's population is Catholic.
+In 2020, about 48% of the city's inhabitants identified with the Catholic Church, 12.4% were registered Protestants and about 39.6% identified with other religions or had no registered religious affiliation.